How Can We Communicate Leave Policies Clearly and Respectfully to Employees?

 talentsorcerer

-Mekala S: The tone has to be specific.
-Disciplinary procedures are not written harshly, but perceived to be harsh.
-So, I would recommend you not worry about the tone, but the specific clauses and conditions leading to such procedures.
-The other contributors here, after me, will all recommend we use caution, etc., but I am going to stick my neck out here and state that if the HR manual is unequivocal, the employee will largely stick to the policy/procedure.
+The tone has to be specific.
+Disciplinary procedures are not written harshly but are often perceived to be harsh.
+Therefore, I would recommend not worrying about the tone, but rather focusing on the specific clauses and conditions leading to such procedures.
+Other contributors here, after me, will likely recommend using caution, etc., but I am going to stick my neck out here and state that if the HR manual is unequivocal, the employee will largely adhere to the policy/procedure.

 Mekala S